2026-03-08 | guide, inspections, violations, how-to

 Every section decoded, every code explained, every result translated

 Every restaurant inspection in Chicago produces a public report.
 The city uploads it to a database anyone can search.
-You'd think this would be useful.
-It is not.
-The reports read like they were written by bureaucrats for other bureaucrats — because they were.
+The reports read like they were written by bureaucrats for other bureaucrats.
+They were.

-Here's an actual entry: "36.
+An actual entry: "36.
 THERMOMETERS PROVIDED & CONSPICUOUS - Comments: MUST PROVIDE THERMOMETERS IN ALL COOLERS."
-Great.
-Thanks.
+Helpful.

 The Three Results

-**Pass with Conditions** is the interesting one.
-Violations serious enough to document, not severe enough to fail.
-Fifteen percent of all inspections.
-A restaurant can rack up conditional passes for the same violation for years and nothing escalates.
-The system has a gap and it lives right here.
+**Pass with Conditions.** Serious enough to document, not severe enough to fail.
+15% of inspections.
+A restaurant can rack up conditional passes for the same violation for years with no escalation.

 What 'Pass with Conditions' actually means | Search any restaurant's inspection history